Hoyasumii/bee-movie/README.md

 I hear they put the roaches in motels.
 That doesn't sound so bad.

-Adam, they check in, but they
+Adam, they check in, but they d